-Numerous past studies have illustrated how faceto-face contact could affect borrowers' mortgage credit performance.
+Numerous past studies have illustrated how face-to-face contacts could affect borrowers' mortgage credit performance.
 Consumers prefer in-person interaction while preparing for a mortgage and purchasing a property (Lee, 2002).
-While self-directed learning or counseling conducted on mobile devices or other gadgets does not impact borrowers' usage of the expedited repayment option, face-to-face encounters increase the possibility that borrowers will make early repayments (Ding et al., 2008).
-Hirad and Zorn (2001) noted that interactions with other communication mediums and social media had no discernible impact on the credit performance of mortgage borrowers.
-In contrast, those who had previously had face-to-face interactions had a lower risk of default.
+While self-directed learning or counseling conducted on mobile devices or other gadgets has no impact on borrowers' usage of the expedited repayment option, face-to-face encounters increase the possibility that borrowers will make early repayments (Ding, Quercia, & Ratcliffe, 2008).
+Hirad & Zorn (2001) noted that interactions with other communication medium and social media had no discernible impact on the credit performance of mortgage borrowers, whereas those who had previously had face-to-face interactions had a lower risk of default.

 Interest rates have become a crucial factor for potential mortgage borrowers to think about.
 With the specified interest rate, both the total amount of debt due by the borrower and the monthly installment payments rise.
-With more outstanding payments, the borrowers' net income will be lower after subtracting their monthly loans.
+With greater payments, the borrowers' net income will be lower after subtracting their monthly loans.
 These can affect the borrowers' credit status and raise the risk of default (Syaleh, 2018).
-To lessen the impact of default risk, the internal bank policy uses fixed and floating interest rates.
-Furthermore, interest rates affect Indonesian banks' Non-Performing Loans (NPL) levels (Soebagio, 2005; Fakhrunnas et al., 2022).
+To lessen the impact of default risk, the internal bank policy uses two types of interest rates: fixed interest rates and floating interest rates.
+Furthermore, interest rates affect the Non-Performing Loans (NPL) levels in Indonesian banks (Soebagio, 2005; Fakhrunnas, Nugrohowati, Haron, & Anto, 2022).

-Another research stated that income influences mortgage default risk.
-A considerable danger of default exists for low-income people (Firestone et al., 2007).
-Itoo et al. (2013) added that a high loan amount or value of mortgage debt increases the likelihood of default.
+Another factor, Itoo et al (2013) stated that income influences the risk of mortgage default.
+A considerable danger of default exists for those with low income (Firestone, Order, & Zorn, 2007).
+Itoo et al (2013) added that a high loan amount or value of mortgage debt increases the likelihood of default.
 Due to this, the bank that offers mortgage facilities usually limits the distribution of mortgages based on the potential borrowers' income (Rojas, 2021).
-The asset's value used as collateral will be considered on par with the debt's or the mortgage financing's values (McDonald & Thornton, 2008).
-According to Kim & Lim (2021), the bank considers that the higher the risk of default, the higher the value of the assets pledged as security.
+The value of the asset used as collateral will be considered on par with the debt's or the mortgage financing's values (McDonald & Thornton, 2008).
+According to Kim & Lim (2021), the bank considers a higher risk of default, the higher the value of the assets pledged as security.